Nicholas Campion

 Nicholas Campion (born 4 March 1953) is a British astrologer and historian of astrology and cultural astronomy.
 He is the author of a number of books and currently pursues an academic career.

 Career

 Astrology

 Campion is a former Daily Mail astrologer, where he took over from John Naylor, the son of R. H. Naylor, the first sun sign astrologer.
-He was president of the Astrological Lodge of London from 1985–7 and of the Astrological Association of Great Britain from 1994–99.
+He was president of the Astrological Lodge of London from 1985 to 1987 and of the Astrological Association of Great Britain from 1994 to 1999.
 He published a number of books on the practice of astrology between 1987 (The Practical Astrologer) and 2004 (The Book of World Horoscopes).

 History of astrology and cultural astronomy

 Concurrently with his activities as an astrologer Campion researched and published on the history of astrology and cultural astronomy.
 His book on millenarianism, The Great Year (1994), was described by Daily Telegraph journalist Damian Thompson as "a monumental study of historical schemes".

 In 1997 he founded the peer-reviewed journal Culture and Cosmos.